Together we want to create the technical infrastructure for fuel cell technology, expand its use and optimise its cost/benefit potential.

 Clean Power Net has a clearly defined structure, with two spokesmen (Dr Henrik Colell, Heliocentris Energy Solutions AG and Andreas Saft, DB Bahnbau Gruppe GmbH), a Project Manager (Wolfgang Axthammer, NOW GmbH), a Coordinator (Joachim Jungsbluth, ZBT GmbH), a strategy group and several working groups.
 Issues to be addressed are agreed in connection with the Annual General Meeting and worked on over the course of the year.

 Clean Power Net (CPN) was founded in 2010 by 12 companies.
-The initiator of the CPN network is NOW GmbH with support from the Bavarian State Ministry of Economic Affairs, Infrastructure, Transport and Technology.
-Today CPN consists of 22 partners and since July 2013 it has been promoted as a “lighthouse project” under the National Hydrogen and Fuel Cell Technology Innovation Programme (NIP).
+The initiator and longstanding project manager of the network is Wolfgang Axthammer, former managing director and program manager of NOW GmbH.
+The development phase was financially supported by the Bavarian State Ministry for Economic Affairs, Infrastructure, Transport and Technology.
+Today CPN consists of 19 partners and has been an innovation cluster in the National Innovation Program for Hydrogen and Fuel Cell Technology (NIP Phase II) since January 1, 2018.

-Clean Power Net is financed through twice-yearly subscriptions from the respective partners, which make up around 50% of its funding, with the other half coming from the NIP (until mid-2020)
+Clean Power Net is financed through twice-yearly subscriptions from the respective partners, which make up around 50% of its funding, with the other half coming from the NIP II (until December 31, 2023).